vinhnx/VT.ai/README.md

 ## Key Features

--   **[Beta] Assistant support**: Multi-modal AI Assistant support from OpenAI Assistant API.
-Currently support write and run code to answer math questions.
+- **[Beta] Assistant support:** Enjoy the assistance of Multi-modal AI Assistant through OpenAI's Assistant API.
+It can write and run code to answer math questions.
--   **Multi-Provider Support:** Choose from a list of LLM providers, including OpenAI, Anthropic, and Google, with more to come.
+- **Multi-Provider Support:** Choose from a variety of LLM providers including OpenAI, Anthropic, and Google, with more to come.
--   **Multi-Modal Conversations:** Upload text and image files for a rich, multi-modal experience.
-You can drag and image and have the model explain it for you.
+- **Multi-Modal Conversations:** Experience rich, multi-modal interactions by uploading text and image files.
+You can even drag and drop images for the model to analyze.
 - **Real-time Responses:** Stream responses from the LLM as they are generated.
--   **Dynamic Settings:** Various settings to choose from.
-Adjust model parameters such as temperature and top-p during the chat session.
+- **Dynamic Settings:** Customize model parameters such as temperature and top-p during your chat session.
 - **Clean and Fast Interface:** Built using Chainlit, ensuring a smooth and intuitive user experience.
--   **Advanced Conversation Routing:** Leveraging SemanticRouter for accurate and efficient modality selection.
+- **Advanced Conversation Routing:** Utilizes SemanticRouter for accurate and efficient modality selection.

 ## Getting Started

 ### Prerequisites

 - Python 3.7 or higher
 - `rye` as the Python dependencies manager (installation guide below)

 ### Installation

 1. Clone the repository: `git clone https://github.com/vinhnx/VT.ai.git vtai` (optional: rename the cloned directory to `vtai`)
 2. Navigate to the project directory: `cd vtai`

-If you had installed `rye` from [Prerequisites step](https://github.com/vinhnx/VT.ai?tab=readme-ov-file#prerequisites), you can skip these steps, process to [Usage](https://github.com/vinhnx/VT.ai?tab=readme-ov-file#usage) section below
+If you have already installed `rye` from the [Prerequisites step](https://github.com/vinhnx/VT.ai?tab=readme-ov-file#prerequisites), you can skip these steps and proceed to the [Usage](https://github.com/vinhnx/VT.ai?tab=readme-ov-file#usage) section below.

 > 1. Install `rye` (Python packages manager):
+>
 >     ```
 >     curl -sSf https://rye-up.com/get | bash
 >     ```
+>
 > 2. Source the Rye env file to update PATH (add this to your shell configuration file, e.g., `.zprofile` or `.zshrc`):
+>
 >     ```
 >     source "$HOME/.rye/env"
 >     ```